Childhood amnesia: Falsity

-Very few adults have memories from before 2.5 years old.
+Very few adults have memories from before 3.5 years old.
 Those who do report memories from before this age usually cannot tell the difference between personal memory of the event and simple knowledge of it, which may have come from other sources.
-Events from after the age of 10 years are relatively easy to remember correctly, whereas memories from the age of 2 are more often confused with false images and memories.
-Memories from early childhood (around age two) are susceptible to false suggestion, making them less trustworthy.
-These should be treated with caution, especially if they have severe consequences.
-Imagining details of a false event can encourage the generation of false memories.
-Studies have shown that people who merely imagine a childhood event are more likely to believe that it happened to them compared to events they did not imagine.
-This term has been coined imagination inflation and shows that merely imagining an event can make it seem more plausible that it really happened.
-Using the same paradigm, people that are shown a doctored photograph of themselves as a child in an event that never occurred can create false memories of the event by imagining the event over time.
-Therefore, this implies that it would be possible for false memories to be generated in and/or fed by a court case.
-This concern has led the APA to advise caution in accepting memories of physically and sexually abusive events from before the age of two.
-They also recommend that these memories not be entirely discounted, due to the heinous nature of the crimes.
+One study found that participants were more able to correctly remember memories that occurred around the age of 10, while memories from before age 3 were more often confused with false images and memories.
+Memories from early childhood (around age three) are susceptible to false suggestion, making them less trustworthy.
+Imagining details of a false event can generate false memories.
+Studies have shown that people who imagine a childhood event are likelier to believe it happened to them compared to events they did not imagine.
+This phenomenon has been called imagination inflation and shows that imagining an event can make it seem more plausible that it happened.
+Similarly, people who are shown doctored photographs of themselves as children in an event that never occurred can create false memories of the event by imagining the event over time.
+This implies it is possible for false memories to be generated in and/or fed by a court case.
+This concern has led the American Psychiatric Association to advise caution in accepting memories of physically and sexually abusive events from before the age of two.
+It also recommends that these memories not be entirely discounted, due to the nature of the crimes.

-Maternal Narrative Style
+Maternal narrative style

 Researchers who have used maternal narrative style as a predictor for early childhood memory recall have found that children whose mothers frequently and elaborately reminisced events with the child were able to recall earlier first memories.
 Studies also show that when mothers include emotional context when reminiscing with their children, the child is likely to grow up with a more secure attachment style, as well as show higher levels of emotional understanding and a stronger sense of self.
 These factors all contribute to the child developing stronger autobiographical memory skills.